engineyard/ey-docs/pages/appcloud_updates_september_2011.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update4><h2 id="update4"> Fix: collectd has been updated to use rrdtool 1.4.5</h2></a>

+September 9th, 2011

+This upgrade fixes problems with AppCloud dashboard graphs, false low memory alerts, and elevated memory usage for collectd.
+After upgrading, you might notice that the font for the dashboard graphs has changed.

 <a href=#update3><h2 id="update3"> Minor: The Deploy user can create and load SQL stored procedures</h2></a>